 If a dog has a particular kind of disease, how would you as the pet owner respond to this situation?
 The average lifespan of dogs in today’s generation is between 10 to 15 years.
-It would be shorter for small breeds, while large breeds could last a long time.
 Their life depends on how you take care of them.

 Without further ado, here are the top 6 dog diseases and how to prevent them from getting worse (in any order):